Jay Kantola

-Kantola also designed the personal sailing vessels built by Ricard Barrie and his wife Kris Barrie for their own use.
+Kantola also designed the personal sailing vessels built by Ricard Barrie and his wife, Kris Barrie, for their own use.
 The Barrie family weathered a storm aboard the Kantola designed trimaran named Fifth Fox in May 1984 that had winds over 50 knots.
-In the 1990's, they built a much larger trimaran named Windswept.
+In the 1990s, they built a much larger trimaran named Windswept.
 Windswept is believed to have been the largest trimaran designed by Kantola.
-It took the Barrie couple 8 years to build the 65 foot (19.8 meter) long by 40 foot (12.2 meter) wide vessel.
+It took the Barrie couple eight years to build the 65-foot (19.8-meter) long by 40-foot (12.2-meter) wide vessel.
 It was ultimately launched in 2000.
-The vessel featured four cabins, two heads, a large living area, and a 79 foot tall mast.
-It could sail at speeds in the low 20 knot range.
+The vessel featured four cabins, two heads, a large living area, and a 79-foot-tall mast.
+It could sail at speeds in the low 20-knot range.